Last Updated: June 3, 2026

 Resource Assignments and Estimates

-Fixed Duration is most like the project management idea of Fixed Duration estimating and scheduling, which states that a task takes a certain amount of time no matter who assigns it.
-For example, a human pregnancy is 40 weeks, no matter how many people are involved.
+Fixed Duration means an activity takes a set amount of time, no matter how many resources you assign.
+For example, a human pregnancy lasts about 40 weeks, no matter how many people are involved.

-Review Microsoft Project Features Covered on Define (10 minutes)
+Review Microsoft Project Features Used in Activity 6 (10 minutes)

 Scope